 no longer fit and I had energy to spare.
 I was sleeping soundly

 and my anxiety level was greatly reduced.
-I felt better than I had continued a modified version of my daily workout during
+I felt better than I had

+I had continued a modified version of my daily workout during

 this diet period.
 Chronic back pain had plagued me since my twenties

 and I used exercise to keep my muscles from seizing up.
 I had to

 wonder if my diet would have been as successful without the twenty

 minute a day workout.
 So, at the end of my third week, I put my

 wheelchair confined husband on the diet.
 He lost twelve pounds!

 A man who cannot move lost weight.
 I knew then I was definitely

-I thought at the end of six weeks, it was safe to add a few
+I thought at the end of six weeks, it was safe to add a few goodies

-of bread with my meat and cheese and an occasional sip from a root beer float.
+my meat and cheese and an occasional sip from a root beer float.

 Only in moderation, of course.

 Those small indulgences made me sick.
-Tummy ache, diarrhea,
+Tummy ache, diarrhea, headache.

-that modern foods were making me sick and probably had been all my life.
+foods were making me sick and probably had been all my life.
 That

 was pretty strong motivation to continue the Cave Woman Diet.